Overview

 Variables and metadata

 Your agents automatically parse Job metadata as JSON and make the values available as variables in fields such as the instructions and welcome greeting.
-To add mock values for testing, and to add hints to the editor interface, define the metadata you intend to pass in the Advanced tab in the agent builder.
+To add mock values for testing, and to add hints to the editor interface, define the metadata you intend to pass in the Advanced tab in the Agent Builder.

 For instance, you can add a metadata field called user_name.
 When you dispatch the agent, include JSON {"user_name": "<value>"} in the metadata field, populated by your frontend app.
 The agent can access this value in instructions or greeting using {{metadata.user_name}}.